Skip to content

 • Assigned a STAR; and

-All other aircraft coming from INL CTA will be Heads-up Coordinated to BN TCU.
+All other aircraft coming from INL CTA must be Heads-up coordinated to BN TCU/BAC prior to 20nm from the boundary.

 BN ADC